Poisson Centralisers and Polynomial Superintegrability for Magnetic Geodesic Flows on Reductive Homogeneous Spaces: Conclusion

 \section{Conclusion}

-In this work, we have presented an approach for constructing (super)integrable geodesic flows on a class of symmetric symplectic manifolds using a Poisson projection chain construction.
+In this work, we have presented an approach for constructing (super)integrable geodesic flows on a class of symmetric symplectic manifolds using algebraic and geometric methods.
 In particular, using invariant polynomial functions in Lie algebras and their Poisson-commutative properties, we obtained explicit first integrals for magnetic geodesic flows in $T^*(G/A)$, where $G/A$ is an adjoint orbit.
-An important observation from our work is the algebro-geometric construction of the integrals of motion, which provides a unifying perspective on various classical approaches (such as the argument shift method and the Gelfand-Cetlin-type constructions) within a single coherent framework in the language of Poisson projection chains.
+An important observation from our work is the algebro-geometric construction of the integrals of motion, which provides a unifying perspective on various classical approaches (such as the argument shift method and the Gelfand-Cetlin type constructions) within a single Poisson projection chain.
 The example of the full flag manifold $\mathrm{SU}(3)/T$ demonstrates that our method can produce the set of integrals required for superintegrability in nontrivial cases, including situations with irregular elements in the underlying Lie algebra.
 All integrals of motion in this example are given by explicit polynomial functions in the phase space, illustrating the effectiveness of our constructive approach.